 We want give you an idea of the range of students, programming languages, and skill levels.
 Here are a few kids and teenagers who started with a new mentor this school year.

-Two 13 Year-Old Girls Hesitant to Try Coding
+Two 13-Year-Old Girls Hesitant to Try Coding

 Some of our students aren’t so sure if coding is their thing.
 Maybe even think it sounds dull.
 The personal connection and guidance with Breakout Mentors can be a great way to dive in, especially with a friend.

-An 8 Year-Old Boy Diving into Scratch
+An 8-Year-Old Boy Diving into Scratch

 3rd grade is the youngest age we work with, usually doing Scratch drag-and-drop coding.
 This student from Fremont has a father who is a professional programmer and showed him a little already.

-An Experienced 14 Year-Old Learning Java Over Video Conference
+An Experienced 14-Year-Old Learning Java Over Video Conference

 A 15 Year-Old Girl Coding with Breakout Mentors for Years

 She is set to learn full-stack web development with one of our most experienced mentors – a former course assistant at Stanford now working for a startup in San Francisco.
-This focus will allow her to see how coding is actually used in the real-world, not just the classroom.
+This focus will allow her to see how coding is used in the real-world, not just in the classroom.
 She is very creative and will be equipped to showcase her projects plus participate in fun events like hackathons.

 A Boy Working with Breakout Mentors for 8 Years

 Another extremely advanced student is starting with a new mentor this school year.
 The Breakout Mentors Founder Brian Skinner worked with him when the business was just getting started.
-Now he is in high school, but over the years he has progressed through Scratch, Python, Java, data structures, basic algorithms, Unity, full-stack web development, and iOS.
+Now he is in high school, but over the years, he has progressed through Scratch, Python, Java, data structures, basic algorithms, Unity, full-stack web development, and iOS.